sameh-io/epwalsh.github.io/index.md

 I have an undergraduate degree in mathematics that I received from St. Lawrence University in 2014, after which I began pursing a co-major PhD in math and statistics at Iowa State University.
 But as a graduate student I began to realize my academic passions lay at two different ends of the spectrum.

 On one hand, I have always been enthralled with the underlying theory of probability, down to every last gritty detail at the measure-theoretic level, which drove me to pick up the mathematics part of my co-major after my first year in graduate school.
-On the other hand, I was also captured by the predictive power of statistics.
+On the other hand, I was also captivated by the predictive power of statistics.

 I took my first machine learning course during my second semester at Iowa State, and was so fascinated by what you could accomplish with a few lines of code that I binge-read the entire course textbook within a week.
 That semester I joined the data mining team that had recently been established at Iowa State and helped build a successful track record, including two second place finishes at [prudsys Data Mining Cup](https://www.data-mining-cup.com/), an international competition for universities.